 - Major improvements in client screening to create the best possible match with living-wage employers; and,

 - High-quality training and mentoring to kindle the economic empowerment and upward mobility of clients.

-From 2006 to the present, Open Door Baltimore / Open Door America has been a direct reflection of Bill’s uncompromising view that intergenerational poverty is a national shame, that the dramatic growth of poverty and near-poverty threatens the nation’s long-term health and viability, and that ultimately, it is up to organizations like Open Door America to tell the truth and lead the charge.
+From 2006 to the present, Open Door Baltimore / Open Door America has been a direct reflection of Bill’s uncompromising view that inter-generational poverty is a national disgrace, that the dramatic growth of poverty and near-poverty threatens the nation’s long-term health and viability, and that ultimately, it is up to organizations like Open Door America to tell the truth and lead the charge.

-In his free time, Bill listens to Jackson Browne, Keith Urban, and the Beatles, reads history and social commentary, fumes about politics, takes guitar lessons, rides his bike, keeps in touch with treasured friends from Allegany High School in Cumberland, Maryland, and roots for his beloved Baltimore Orioles and Baltimore Ravens.
+In his free time, Bill listens to the Beatles, Jackson Browne, Keith Urban, and an array of 70's bands, reads history and social commentary, fumes about politics, takes guitar lessons, rides his bike, keeps in touch with friends from Allegany High School in Cumberland, Maryland, and roots for his beloved Baltimore Orioles, Baltimore Ravens, and Maryland Terrapins.
 He has also been known to frequent his favorite beach whenever he can -- Siesta Key Beach in Sarasota, Florida.
-Since May 2015, grandson Miles has supplanted all of the above as Bill's favorite topic.
+Since May 2015, grandson Miles and granddaughter Taylor (2017) have supplanted all of the above as Bill's favorite topic.

 To contact Bill, write to firstname.lastname@example.org.